What is a Mind Map?

 - Use different colors, symbols and images to differentiate the branches and sub-topics.

 Software for Mind Mapping

-Using mind map software helps to improve mind mapping efficiency.
-All you need to do is to type in the content, insert images and attachments by drag-and-drop operation.
-MindMaster, as a professional mind map maker, is getting more and more popular for its following features.
+Using mind map software helps to improve your mind mapping efficiency and create mind maps in minutes.
+All you need to do is to type in the content, insert images and attachments with only a few clicks.
+EdrawMind, as a professional mind map maker, is getting more and more popular for its following features.

 - Abundant clip art resources, mind map examples, marks, and customization of themes etc